-David Lindsay was born on 3rd March 1876, in the London district of Lewisham (see footnote about Lindsay's birthdate & place) [details from David Lindsay's birth certificate].
-His father, Alexander Lindsay, was a Scot working as a book-keeper [stated on David's birth certificate] in the City; his mother Bessy (Elizabeth, née Bellamy) was from a farming family in Warwickshire [Sellin, p.8].
+David Lindsay was born on 3rd March 1876, in the London district of Lewisham (see footnote about Lindsay’s birthdate & place) [details from David Lindsay’s birth certificate].
+His father, Alexander Lindsay, was a Scot working as a book-keeper [stated on David’s birth certificate] in the City; his mother Bessy (Elizabeth, née Bellamy) was originally from Leamington in Warwickshire [Sellin, p.8].
+(See my article on David Lindsay’s family background for more about David’s parents and their families.)
 The third of three children, David had an older brother Alexander (born 1869) and a sister Margaret (born 1873) [birth years from online genealogical records].
 Throughout his life, he remained close to his sister, but the relationship with his brother was difficult [Pick, p.
 7].

-David's education was split between Lewisham and Jedburgh, Scotland, where he spent time living with his father's relatives.
+David’s education was split between Lewisham and Jedburgh, Scotland, where he spent time living with his father’s relatives.
 Excelling at Mathematics and English [Sellin, p.
 9], he won a scholarship to university, but the disappearance of his father [Sellin, p.
-8-9] sometime in his early life meant there was no chance of taking this up.
-(It was at first assumed Alexander père had been killed in an accident, but much later the Lindsays learned he'd emigrated to Canada and started a new family [J B Pick, The Great Shadow House, p.
+8-9] in 1888 [Kentish Mercury, May 4th 1888] meant there was no chance of taking this up.
+(It was at first assumed Alexander père had been killed in an accident, but much later the Lindsays learned he’d emigrated to Canada and started a new family [J B Pick, The Great Shadow House, p.
 74-5].)
-Facing financial difficulties, the family moved in next door with Bessy's widowed sister Mildred Couchman [Sellin, p.
-9; Mrs Couchman's full name from online census records].
-The children were forced to cut short their education and seek work.
+Facing financial difficulties, the family eventually moved in next door with Bessy’s widowed sister Mildred Couchman [Sellin, p.
+9; Mrs Couchman’s full name from online census records].
+David was forced to cut short his education and work.